-In July 2023, Doré completed three holes totaling 957 meters at Gwillim.
-Hole KOD-22-05 was extended by 90 meters to test Zone C and the other two holes (KOD-23-06 and 07) tested a geophysical anomaly (airborne VTEMTM survey conducted in January 2023), immediately west of the projected down plunge of the near-surface high-grade gold mineralization of Zone C. Hole KOD-22-05E intersected Zone C from 633 to 654 meters with several specks of gold observed at the beginning of Zone C and mineralization similar to KOD-22-04 Zone C. Hole KOD-23-06 intersected a 1.5 meter interval containing chalcopyrite and sphalerite in stringers.
-Hole KOD-23-07 intersected the Signal Zone (approximately 250 meters north of the KOD Zone C) characterized by several meters of massive pyrite, pyrrhotite and trace chalcopyrite and KOD Zones A, B and C.
+In July 2023, Doré Copper completed three holes totaling 957 meters at Gwillim.
+Hole KOD-22-05 was extended by 90 meters to test KOD Zone C and the other two holes (KOD-23-06 and 07) tested a geophysical anomaly (airborne VTEMTM survey conducted in January 2023), located immediately west of the KOD zone.